cdapio/cdap-ingest/cdap-flume/README.md

 ## Authentication Client

- If you want to use authentication,add authentication client configuration parameters to sink configuration:
+ If you want to use authentication, add authentication client configuration parameters to sink the configuration:

- Classpath of authentication client class:
+ Fully qualified class name of the client class:
  ````
  a1.sinks.sink1.authClientClass = co.cask.cdap.security.authentication.client.basic.BasicAuthenticationClient
  ````